nounsDAO/nouns-monorepo/packages/nouns-assets/README.md

 const svgBase64 = btoa(svgBinary);
 ```

-The NounBR SVG can then be displayed.
+The Noun SVG can then be displayed.
 Here's a dummy example using React

 ```ts
 function SVG({ svgBase64 }) {